-In 2012 I joined the administration of the Rubin Museum of Art, as the assistant to the deputy director.
-In my time there I have progressed to assist the executive director, then onto a role as board liaison.
-I’ve had an intimate working relationship with the entire executive staff, coordinating more than one strategic-planning stage, and frequently serving to recruit and on-board new leaders for the Museum - both in management and to the board.
-As manager of the board report, the major metric record of museum performance, I have worked extensively across all departments and not only vastly improved the report and reporting process, but upgraded the museum’s metric standards as a whole, bringing it ever closer to becoming a “data-driven” organization.
+He joined the administration of the Rubin Museum of Art in 2012, as the assistant to the deputy director.
+Since then, Jeff has progressed to assist the executive director, then on to a role as board liaison.
+He’s developed an intimate working relationship with the entire executive staff, coordinating more than one strategic-planning stage, and frequently serving to recruit and on-board new leaders for the Museum - both in management and to the board.
+As manager of the “Board Report”—the major metric record of museum performance—he has worked extensively across all departments and not only vastly improved the report and reporting process, but upgraded the museum’s metric standards as a whole, bringing it ever closer to becoming a data-driven institution.

-I'm also the editorial director of Liars’ League NYC, a husband and father of two and - in my spare time - a teaching artist, best experienced in theatre arts, physical performance and the collaborative process.
+Jeff is also the editorial director of Liars’ League NYC, a husband and father of two and - in his spare time - a teaching artist, best experienced in theatre arts, physical performance, and the collaborative process.